WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/authoring_artifacts.md

 * `input/requirements`

 ## Naming convention

 Resource IDs
 * ValueSets should be prefixed or suffixed by VS (not enforced)
 * Codesystems do not need to to be prefixed or suffixed.
-The tooling shall handle the resources per type and ID, so there’s no conflict
+The tooling shall handle the resources per type and ID, so there's no conflict
 * Resource Ids should start with capital letter and may contain hyphens - NOT underscore:
-  * **`ResourceId`** is valid
+  * **`resourceid`** is valid
   * **`Resource-id`** is also valid, although not preferred

+## File Names

+* Resource file names must match the resource id.
+For profiles, this means the profile id.
+* Tools are case sensitive - file names shall not have overlapping names differing only in case
+* Sushi / FSH Aliases should be stored in `fsh/Aliases.fsh`

 ### Versioning